kparc/kcc/README.md

 ```

 <a name="typ-tab"></a>
-**Tables** are *flipped dictionaries*, and they deserve a separate large discussion.
+**Tables** are *flipped dictionaries*, and they require a separate large discussion.
 We will only describe their syntax here for the sake of completeness.
 Table type is **\`A** and notation is the same as dict, only with `+x flip` operator prepended.
 Dictionary will not flip unless all values are the same length.

 No comments on any of this for now: